Clients

 Whether the response object should contain related request object.

-This option may be configured globally and overriden at request time.
+This option may be configured globally and overridden at request time.
 When false, bulk responses have to be correlated with requests by matching the requests using index number - responses come in the same order as requests.

 Added since Jolokia 2.1.0